ms-soil/biogeochem-processes/report-oilpalm.md

 to see the whole data set.

-We now want to look at the first soil type (Clay Acrisol) at the first site, so we create a subset like this, using the pipe (%&gt;%) from the tidyverse package.
+We now want to look at the first soil type (Clay Acrisol) at the first site, so we create a subset like this, using the pipe (%\>%) from the tidyverse package.
 Then we check if this really worked.

 ``` r
 DATA<-DATA%>%filter(Plot == "C1")